Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/PopulationHealthReport/README.md

 # **Intervention Profile**

 Hospital readmissions has been identified as one of the key areas that has the potential for cost savings.
 Readmissions not only place patients at greater risk of complications and healthcare-associated infections, they are very costly.
 Nearly one in five hospital patients covered by Medicare are readmitted within 30 days, accounting for $15 billion a year<sup>[ref](https://www.ahrq.gov/news/blog/ahrqviews/112015.html)</sup>.
 In this report, we identify the [conditions](https://www.hcup-us.ahrq.gov/reports/statbriefs/sb172-Conditions-Readmissions-Payer.pdf) that cause the most readmissions and related costs, broken down by [payer and age](https://www.hcup-us.ahrq.gov/reports/statbriefs/sb199-Readmissions-Payer-Age.pdf).
-These insights can help identify population to target with interventions to prevent or reduce readmission, enhancing care quality and improving cost-reduction efforts.
-We also look at prevalence of chronic conditions by age.
+These insights can help identify populations to target with interventions that prevent or reduce readmission, enhancing care quality and improving cost-reduction efforts.
+This report also examines prevalence of chronic conditions by age.

 ![](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/pbi_InterventionProfile.PNG?raw=true)